Language: EN

 Where the meaning of each symbol is,

-• 🟡O(1)-O(n): Constant runtime in the best case, but linear in the worst case.
+• 🟡O(1)-O(n): Constant execution time in the best case, but linear in the worst case.

-• 🔴O(n): Linear runtime, proportional to the size of the collection.
+• 🔴O(n): Linear execution time, proportional to the size of the collection.

 • ⚫N/A: The operation is not applicable or does not make sense for that particular collection.